No SEO-skills (yet)

 See my most recent research by clicking on ‘Afstudeerproducties’ and then ‘Reflectie’ (Dutch).

 Robine Roordink is a writer who graduaded at the Fontys Hogeschool voor Journalistiek in Tilburg, the Netherlands.
 After her Journalism study, she finished her Master Communication and Persuasion at the Radboud University, after finishing a pre-master in Communication and Information Sciences.
 She’s currently working as a marketing and communication specialist.
 At my job I manage the social media channels of my company, I strive to optimize the internal and external communication of the organisation.

-I write different pieces for Hallo Jumbo: a magazine connected to a big supermarket chain in the Netherlands.
-The pieces I write differ in form and context.
+I wrote different pieces for Hallo Jumbo: a magazine connected to a big supermarket chain in the Netherlands.
+The pieces I wrote differed in form and context.
 For example interviews with sporters and suppliers or very short texts about products.
-Besides writing articles, I make sure that the feedback we receive from our client is incorporated in the magazine.
+Besides writing articles, I made sure that the feedback we received from our client is incorporated in the magazine.